Watch the live-stream of the 2019 PhD Hooding Ceremony 3:00pm, May 21, 2019

 More information on eligibility, cap and gown ordering, and formal invitations will follow, but we want to make sure you mark your calendars now and plan on attending.

-All eligible students* who wish to participate in the hooding ceremony must register here to attend the ceremony.
+All eligible students* who wish to participate in the hooding ceremony must have registered.

 All candidates are required to wear academic regalia.
 Regalia can be rented from the JHU bookstore and ordered online www.oakhalli.com/colleges/JHU.
 The deadline for ordering regalia is April 13, 2019.